Overview

 In Re: Equifax Data Breach Litigation (Data Breach and Privacy Litigation) Norm was appointed lead counsel in this case alleging Equifax compromised the name, address, social security number and other personal information of over 148 million Americans.
 Norm led several aspects of the litigation including serving as chair of the settlement committee.
 The case was resolved in July 2019 for a record $1.5 billion–the largest data breach settlement of all time.

 Vogt v.
 State Farm Insurance Co.
-(Insurance Litigation) Norm is lead counsel in this class action on behalf of Missouri owners of State Farm life insurance.
+(Insurance Litigation) Norm was lead counsel in this class action on behalf of Missouri owners of State Farm life insurance.
 The plaintiffs alleged that State Farm improperly included non-mortality factors in calculating the cost of insurance charge under the insurance contract.
 In June 2018, Norm tried this case to a jury, and delivered the closing argument that returned a verdict of $34 million for the class.
+Following State Farm’s unsuccessful appeals and the application of interest, State Farm paid a judgment of $40 million in 2022.

 Larson v.
 John Hancock Life Insurance Co.
 (Insurance Litigation) Norm was lead counsel in this nationwide class action alleging that John Hancock overcharged policy owners by including expenses in its cost of insurance charge in violation of the insurance contract.
 Norm and his team successfully secured class certification for John Hancock Flex V policyholders, and secured a settlement of $59.75 million just prior to trial.